astronomer/astronomer-cosmos/docs/configuration/cosmos-conf.rst

 .. _remote_cache_dir_conn_id:

 `remote_cache_dir_conn_id`_:
-    The connection ID for the remote cache path.
+    The connection ID for the remote cache directory.
 If this is not set, the default Airflow connection ID identified for the scheme will be used.

     - Default: ``None``
     - Environment Variable: ``AIRFLOW__COSMOS__REMOTE_CACHE_DIR_CONN_ID``